 States Imposing Criminal Liability When a Child “May” or “Is Likely To” Gain Access to the Firearm

 - New York

 States Imposing Criminal Liability for Allowing a Child to Gain Access to the Firearm, Regardless of Whether the Child Uses the Firearm or Causes Injury

 - District of Columbia

 States Imposing Criminal Liability Only if the Child Uses or Carries the Firearm

-Seven states require that the child carry or use the firearm in some way before criminal liability attaches.
+Eight states require that the child carry or use the firearm in some way before criminal liability attaches.
 In Connecticut, Illinois, Iowa, North Carolina, and Rhode Island, the statute applies when the child uses the firearm to cause death or serious injury.
-Iowa, Florida, New Hampshire, and North Carolina also impose criminal liability when the minor takes the firearm to a public place, and/or uses the firearm in a threatening manner.
-The New Hampshire and North Carolina statutes also impose criminal liability when the child uses the firearm in the commission of a crime.
+Iowa, Florida, Maine, New Hampshire, and North Carolina also impose criminal liability when the minor takes the firearm to a public place, and/or uses the firearm in a threatening manner.
+The Maine, New Hampshire, and North Carolina statutes also impose criminal liability when the child uses the firearm in the commission of a crime.

 - New Hampshire

 States Imposing Criminal Liability for the Negligent Storage of Unloaded Firearms

 California, Colorado, Connecticut, Hawaii, Massachusetts, Nevada, New York and the District of Columbia impose criminal liability even if the firearm is unloaded.
 All other states only impose criminal liability if the firearm is loaded.